-The M-Cube Foundation was born in Turin in May 2022, at the end of a pandemic and in the midst of the new war that is affecting Europe.
+The M-Cube Foundation was established in Turin in May 2022, at the end of the pandemic and in the midst of the new conflict affecting Europe.

-The Foundation has the aim of conserving the now huge heritage of objects relating to Modern Mythology, starting from the enhancement and making available to the public of the Modina Collection.
-At the same time, it is proposed as a space for the creation of new innovative companies, capable of grasping with a wide vision the power of Culture and new languages, including technological ones.
+The Foundation aims to preserve and enhance the now vast heritage of objects related to Modern Mythology, starting with the valorisation and public accessibility of the Modina Collection.
+At the same time, it positions itself as a space for the creation of innovative enterprises capable of grasping, with a broad and forward-looking vision, the transformative power of culture and emerging languages, including technological ones.

-The Foundation operates on the imaginary contents of five generations with the aim of bringing attention back to the curiosity for knowledge, identification with the positive values of contemporary heroes, the energy and the potential for change “from below” , the growth that can be triggered through the large numbers of communities that move spontaneously and passionately in these worlds.
+The Foundation works on the imaginary worlds and cultural references shared by five generations, with the goal of rekindling curiosity for knowledge, encouraging identification with the positive values embodied by contemporary heroes, and highlighting the energy and potential for change that can emerge “from below.”
+It also seeks to foster the growth that can be generated through the large and passionate communities that spontaneously gather around these cultural universes.

-The M-Cube Foundation counts among its members professionals from all over Italy and from different sectors: education and culture, European planning, technology and innovation, events and entertainment, managerial services, entrepreneurship and management.
-A mosaic of apparently different pieces but perfectly functional to the mission and the effectiveness of the project.
+The M-Cube Foundation brings together professionals from across Italy and from a wide range of sectors, including education and culture, European project development, technology and innovation, events and entertainment, managerial services, entrepreneurship, and management.
+This diverse combination of expertise forms a mosaic of complementary perspectives, all working together to support the Foundation’s mission and the effectiveness of its initiatives.

 The Fabrizio Modina Collection

-In over forty years of activity and research, Fabrizio Modina has collected and preserved over 16,000 works, chosen from comics, books, posters, toys, props and other extremely rare materials from all over the world, closely linked to cinematographic productions, animation, comics , literature, video games, fashion, music and other narrative and visual disciplines from which Modern Mythology was spontaneously generated.
+Over more than forty years of research and collecting, Fabrizio Modina has gathered and preserved more than 16,000 items, including comics, books, posters, toys, props, and other extremely rare materials from around the world.
+These works are closely connected to cinematic productions, animation, comics, literature, video games, fashion, music, and other narrative and visual disciplines from which Modern Mythology has spontaneously emerged.

 Fabrizio Modina